Esri/collector-tools/CollectorUtils/README.md

 # CollectorUtils
-A collection of scripts and tools to perform collector specific tasks
+A collection of scripts and tools, for both ArcMap and ArcGIS Pro, to perform collector specific tasks

 ----
 # CollectorUtils_Pro